amshah1022/truth-layer/README.md

 # Truth Layer: Evidence-Grounded Evaluation for LLMs
-> A reproducible pipeline for evidence-grounded truthfulness evaluation.
 **Truth Layer** is a reproducible evaluation pipeline for large language models (LLMs) that transforms truthfulness from a subjective judgment into a measurable property.
 It integrates retrieval**, constrained generation, and NLI-based verification to create audit-ready evaluations that reveal when, how, and why models hallucinate.